neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ```
 Package **iv/salt** is cryptographically strong random bytes generated for every package.
 When package is updated, new random bytes must be generated.
 Notice that the padding comes before the MAC.
 This *pad-then-mac-then-encrypt* format forces the decryption operation to verify MAC before padding, eliminating padding oracle attacks.

 All packages, including the last one that may be incomplete, have the same format. *End of stream* is represented by an incomplete or empty package.
 An incomplete package has more than one padding byte.
-An empty package has zero length *content*.
+An empty package has zero length *content* and produces 64 byte *package*.

 ## Stream keys

 Given a data stream key (**master key**), for each package a KDF-HMAC-SHA256 in Counter Mode ([described in SP800-108](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-108.pdf)) is used to derive MAC and ENC keys.
 This provides a level of key indirection.
 Recovered individual package keys cannot be used to recover other packages or the stream master key.

 The KDF takes into account the following **derived key context**:
-* Key purpose (encrypt or MAC)
+* Key purpose (encrypt or sign)
 * Package number (64 bit int)
 * Package size (24 bit int, same value for all stream packages)
 * Package salt (16 bytes, randomly generated for each package)
-* Stream associated data (16 bytes, caller provided)
+* Stream **associated data** (0 - 16 bytes, caller provided)

 ```
 +----------------+     +-------+     +----------+     +--------------+     +-------+